 In some cases, if done properly, your insurance agent can minimize the impact of the suspension.
 The underlying reason will need to be clear and considered separately.

 Again, pretty self-explanatory.
-Driving recklessly is not only the a risk to your life but demonstrates a type of person that may be reckless in other things you do.
+Driving recklessly is not only a risk to your life but demonstrates the type of person that may be reckless in other things you do.
 This adds considerable risk to your profile and therefore increased premiums.
 Some cases may even be felonies.

 - Texting while driving